 One indication that I receive in the way of audience feedback when making a presentation is the interest shown by the quality and quantity of questions; there were a lot of both during this presentation, some of which side-tracked the talk, but all in an interesting and interactive discussion.
 This was time before and after the presentation for those attending to hold, look-at and consider the books I had brought; my bad and further confirmation that I am not a photo-journalist as I did not take a single photograph of the books on display that I discussed. sigh.

-As a result of talking with Mitchell during this event last night I began thinking about my In Passing project, which was feature in the LensWork Issue #74.
+As a result of talking with Mitchell during this event last night I began thinking about my In Passing project featured in the LensWork Issue #74.
 Interestingly, In Passing was my first photographic “project” in thinking about a related series of photographs that created a social/cultural narrative, as well as marked my transition from a “nature” landscape photographer to a contemporary urban landscape photographer.
+I continued to work on this project after the LensWork publication and eventually the working title morphed to. become Lest I Forget.

-I have not spent very much time with the In Passing series and I believe my PhotoShop skills have progressed a bit since I last worked on this project.
-So it was time to look at a one of these images this morning.
+I have not spent very much time with the Lest I Forget project and I believe my PhotoShop skills have progressed a bit since I last worked on this project.
+So it was time to look at a one of these images, Sunset, Route 159, Nevada, this morning.
 A couple of subtle tweaks and I think this photograph, above, is looking better than ever.
 A secondary & synergistic take-away from last evenings discussion.
 You never can tell where your inner muse may kick you down the street.

-Reminder: Exhibition opening reception tomorrow evening, August 10th, from 6 – 9pm for 2019 Summer Group Show, Fabrik Projects Gallery, Los Angeles, CA, which some of my work from my Memory Pods project is being shown.
+Exhibition opening reception, August 10th, from 6 – 9pm for 2019 Summer Group Show, Fabrik Projects Gallery, Los Angeles, CA, which some of my work from my Memory Pods project is being shown. (update: it was a very nice reception and a great turn-out)